Which Style Lobster Roll Is Best?

 Maine Lobster Roll

-A Maine lobster roll on a toasted bun with mayonnaise
+Which Style Lobster Roll Is Best: A Maine lobster roll on a toasted bun with mayonnaise

 The Maine lobster roll is often considered the quintessential version of this iconic sandwich.
 Its refreshing flavors and simple preparation make it a favorite among seafood lovers, especially during warm summer months.
 Let’s explore what makes the Maine lobster roll so unique and why it continues to stand out.